Sunday, January 31, 2010

 (Christopher Lee, Irene Handle), a great score

-from Miklós Rózsa, the slow
+from Miklós Rózsa, the slow pace and old style

 of film making, great studio sets, dreamy